 Cochlear implant recipients receive extensive rehabilitation services from audiologists.
 Some adults may also benefit from speech-language therapy.
 Children should be enrolled in speech-language therapy at the diagnosis of hearing loss, and continue this therapy after cochlear implantation.

-Audiologists will assist in how to use the implant and how to respond to the sounds your new cochlear implant is providing.
+Your offsite audiologists will assist in how to use the implant and how to respond to the sounds your new cochlear implant is providing.
 For those who have heard before, sounds through the cochlear implant may seem unnatural at first.
 Many cochlear implant users say that voices resemble cartoon characters, or that speech is unintelligible at first.
 However, with practice many cochlear implant patients are able to understand speech in quiet environments and many note significant improvement in noisy situations.
 Adults who have never heard must be taught what the sounds are, and may only use a cochlear implant system to gain awareness of environmental sounds.
 Children, when implanted at an early age, often reach the levels of their normal hearing peers in speech, language and hearing development with extensive speech-language and aural rehabilitation therapies.